August-kinglo/Coursera_Python_training/README.md

 Seaborn is built on top of Matplotlib.
 There are two ways to plot with those libraries.
 - Either by using pandas (df.plot(kind=type, x=, y=))
 - Or by using directly the plt.type or sns.type
+def style (style):
+#The purpose of this function is to set the style of my graph directly
+plt.style.use(style)

+def plot_type (type):
+#The purpose of this function is to set the type of plot I intend to plot directly
+data.plot(kind=type)

 More informations on : https://seaborn.pydata.org/ ; https://matplotlib.org/

 ### 4.2.
 Geospatial data visualization